Grants and assistance

 Private sector grants and assistance

-Whilst it is primarily the responsibility of homeowners to maintain their own properties, the homes, Horsham District Council is able to assist vulnerable and poorer homeowners with repairs and improvements, especially where this benefits health or allows people to remain in their own.
+Whilst it is primarily the responsibility of homeowners to maintain their own properties, Horsham District Council is able to assist vulnerable and poorer homeowners with repairs and improvements, especially where this benefits health or allows people to remain in their own homes.

-If you would like more information on the range of grants and assistance available, contact the Council on (01403) 215405.
+If you would like more information on the range of grants and assistance available, contact the Horsham District Council on (01403) 215405.

 Energy efficiency improvements are addressed primarily by promoting nationally available grants and discount schemes.
 Free and independent advice is available to all residents through the designated officer of the Council and the West Sussex Energy Efficiency Advice Centre.

-- A homeowner/in private rented accommodation with no working heating system AND
+If you are a homeowner/in private rented accommodation with no working heating system and are:

 then the West Sussex Partnership is offering fuel poor residents in West Sussex one oil-filled radiator per household to help keep them warm and well.
 The heater should be a stopgap until the client is able to have a heating system fixed or replaced by the Warm Front grant or by their own means.
 They will be provided to the client for £1 (one pound).